-My approach to treading lipedema here in Toronto is with liposuction.
+My approach to treating lipedema at my Toronto clinic is with a special-type of liposuction called “lymph-sparing” liposuction; a larger than typical amount of tumescence solution is used to create more spaces for the aspiration cannula and to minimize injuries to lymphatics and veins.
+Tumescence solution also contains adrenaline which minimizes blood loss and bruising.
 Typically, a series of 1 to 3 liposuction procedures are required.
 I say “series” for 2 main reasons.
 The first one is safety.
 We can safely remove up to 5 litres of fat in one surgical session.
 The risk of complications increases beyond this volume.

 It is not rare, over time, to remove 5 to 15 litres of fat in a single patient suffering from lipedema over several surgical procedures.

 Recovery is similar to any large-volume liposuction.
 I recommend a compression garment for 3 to 4 weeks after surgery.
 I also recommend taking iron supplements for 3 to 6 weeks before surgery and then 4 weeks after—300 milligrams 3 times daily, if possible.
 Cost will also vary with the type of procedure required.

 There are some recommendations I make to all body contouring patients: maintaining a healthy diet and good exercise protocol are paradigms of positive long-term results.